Strategic Planning and Capacity to Delivery

 Human Rights Protection; Children rights, OVC and GBV Program Interventions

-• Education of public on different women and children rights issues through radio programs, posters, flayers, community outreaches and etc.
+• Public Education on different women and children rights issues through radio programs, posters, flayers, community outreaches and etc.

-• Building the capacity of stakeholders, community and local leaders on advocacy for improved women and children rights protection.
+• Building the capacity of stakeholders, community and district leaders on advocacy for improved women and children rights protection.

-• Lobbying local government to enact ordinances and bye-laws to protect women and children rights as well as enforce them.
+• Lobbying districts to enact ordinances and bye-laws to protect women and children rights as well as enforce them.

-• Behavior change communication to the targeted populations through production and dissemination of tailor made communication materials.
+• Behavior change communication to the targeted populations through production and dissemination of tailor made (including native language) communication materials.